FRZ-C/Credit-Card-Fraud-Detection/README.md

 Once all the cells have been run, the feature generated dataset should be in the same directory as this 'Feature generation.ipynb'.

 They should be named 'train_dataset.csv' and 'test_dataset.csv' respectively.

+### Model Setup
+To get the models to run on Kaggle, upload the model file which you wish to use.

+Then upload the train_dataset.csv and test_dataset.csv from the 'Feature generated dataset' folder.

+NOTE: DO NOT use the file from the 'Fraud dataset' folder as this contains only the raw dataset without our new features.

 ### EDA Setup (Optional)
 If you wish to recreate our EDA results you will have to run the 'EDA.ipynb' file located in the 'Fraud dataset' folder.